nachoijp/owlbear-gm-notes/README.md

 # GM Notes

 An [Owlbear Rodeo](https://www.owlbear.rodeo/) extension for a private, rich-text campaign journal — visible only to the GM.
-Players who open it see a simple access-restricted screen; there's no sharing, no per-note visibility toggle, nothing for them to see or edit.

 ![GM Notes](docs/header.png)